"We are a very competitive group. We are four good writers and there are no passengers."

 "I Want To Break Free" was also adopted as an LGBT anthem.
 In contrast, while audiences in South Africa and South America appreciated it as an anthem against oppression, they reacted negatively to Mercury performing the song wearing (as in the video) skirt, wig, and false breasts (in Rio de Janeiro he had stones thrown at him until he removed those).

 The Quiet One: John Deacon, almost literally; he was the only member who didn't sing, and said very little in group interviews, generally only speaking when a question was directed specifically to him.
 Since the band went their separate ways in 1991, John mostly retired from the music industry, only going back into the studio to record the "No-One But You (Only the Good Die Young)" single.
-He was later presumably okay with Queen + Paul Rodgers, but declined to take part.
+He was later presumably okay with Queen + Paul Rodgersnote once May and Taylor managed to convince him that they weren't replacing Mercury, something of a Berserk Button for him, but declined to take part.

 Reality Subtext: Many of the songs from Innuendo and Made in Heaven were clearly inspired by Freddie's struggle with AIDS.